Your travel expert

 Xavier Amigo

 Arrival in Guayaquil.
 Transfer from the airport to our hotel.
 Briefing on the upcoming trip.
-Dinner and overnight stay in a standard hotel.
+Dinner and overnight stay in a comfortable hotel.

-From Guayaquil we will take the road south to the Manglar de Churute reserve.
-This reserve is mainly dry woods and scrubland with a large area of mangroves where local fishermen hunt crabs.
-After walking the often mosquito-infested trails of the reserve, we will also have the opportunity to take a boat ride through the intricate mangrove forests in search of aquatic species that thrive in peaceful mangroves.
-We will then continue our descent towards the south in the middle of hectares of rice fields, banana and cocoa plantations.
-Arrival in the late afternoon at the private reserve of Buenaventura where we will spend the night.
+We will take the road south to the Manglar de Churute reserve from Guayaquil.
+This reserve mainly consists of dry woods and scrubland, with many mangroves where local fishermen hunt crabs.
+After walking the reserve trails, we will also have the opportunity to take a boat ride through the labyrinthine mangrove forests in search of aquatic species that thrive in this peaceful ecosystem.
+We will then continue our descent towards the south through rice fields and banana and cocoa plantations.
+Arrival in the late afternoon at the private reserve of Buenaventura, where we will spend the night.

 Dinner and overnight in a charming lodge.